Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 Return mean longitude of ascending node.

-Current implemention in astronomia is from:
+Current implementation in astronomia is from:

 PJ Naughter (Web: www.naughter.com, Email: pjna@naughter.com)